Jun-depo/hypothyroid_flaskapp/README.md

 'Secondary hypothyroid' are very rare in this dataset, only 2 instances in the training set, 0 instance in the test set.

 I made a short video that input 2 cases of data (from test set) into the app.
 The first one displayed "No hypothyroid disease".
 The second case displayed 'Compensated hypothyroid'.
 Video link: https://youtu.be/kqXe0S70iug

+The project is still in progress.
+I will add more html page stylings with css/bootstraps and authentication for the database access in near future.